Migrating to Microsoft Entra ID

-This article provides steps for migrating a site with AD/LDAP-authenticated users to use our Azure AD integration.
-If you don't have AD configured but would like to configure Azure AD integration, please see this article.
+This article provides steps for migrating a site with AD / LDAP-authenticated users to use our Entra ID integration.
+If you don't have AD configured but would like to configure Entra ID integration, please see this article.

 At a high level, the following things happen as a result of a migration: